jglazar/jglazar/README.md

 - 👋 Hi, I’m James Glazar (@jglazar)
 - 👀 I’m interested in high performance scientific computing and data analysis
-- 🌱 I’m currently learning how to structure and optimize C++ code!
+- 🌱 I’m currently learning how to structure and optimize C++ code

 <!---
 jglazar/jglazar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.